dpopkov/sprng/fsangsb/ecomm-proj/dev_process.md

 5. Define form in component .ts file
 6. Layout form controls in HTML template
 7. Add event handler for form submission
+8. Add for code and input for Shipping Address, Billing Address, and Credit Card
+9. Review your order

 13 - Cart Details Page: add / remove items
 ------------------------------------------